Climate Science You Should Know

 Over time, the pull of gravity from planets in our solar system causes the shape of Earth’s orbit to vary from nearly circular to slightly elliptical.
 These variations affect the distance between Earth and the Sun - and how much solar radiation reaches this planet.
 This, of course, causes warming and cooling of the planet.

-Currently, Earth’s eccentricity is slowly decreasing and is approaching its least elliptic (most circular) orbit.
-This cycle spans about 100,000 years.
+Currently, Earth’s orbit is approaching its least elliptic (most circular) orbit.

 obliquity axis milankovitch